isomerpages/moe-regentsec/_parents-and-partners/For Parents/Education Tips and Features.md

 Education Tips and Features
 ===========================

-Click the [https://schoolbag.sg/](https://schoolbag.sg/) to find out more info  on education tips and features
+Click the URL [https://www.schoolbag.edu.sg/](https://www.schoolbag.edu.sg/) to find out more info  on education tips and features.